About me

 I'm here to help you create a safe, calm space to talk about whatever is on your mind.

 I like to think of it like this: you've got the map to find your way out of the forest, and I'm here to walk beside you and help you read it.
-Together, we'll find the way
+Together, we'll find the way.

 I use integrative counselling and psychotherapy in 1-to-1, online sessions.
 As an integrative therapist, I have a wide range of tools for working with a wide range of clients - I'm confident that we can find a way of working together that suits your needs.
-My work is rooted in feminism, inclusivity and safety, and empathy is at the centre of everything I do.
+My work is rooted in feminism, inclusivity and safety, with empathy at the centre of everything I do.

 Whether you're experiencing anxiety and/or depression, you've experienced trauma in your past, or you're not quite sure what's happening but you know you need to talk, we can create a space for you to work through it all at your pace.